evhub/coconut/DOCS.md

 Coconut has three different function composition operators: `..`, `..>`, and `<..`.
 Both `..` and `<..` use math-style "backwards" function composition, where the first function is called last, while `..>` uses "forwards" function composition, where first function is called first.

-The `..>` and `<..` function composition pipe operators cannot be used together in the same expression (unlike normal pipes) and have precedence in-between infix calls and normal pipes.
+The `..>` and `<..` function composition pipe operators cannot be used together in the same expression (unlike normal pipes) and have precedence in-between `None`-coalescing and normal pipes.

 The `..` operator has lower precedence than attribute access (`.`), slicing (`[]`), etc., except for function calling, which it has higher precedence than.
 Thus, `a.b..c.d` is equivalent to `(a.b)..(c.d)`, while `f..g(x)` is equivalent to `(f..g)(x)`.